Seng-Pursuit/react-context/.github/PULL_REQUEST_TEMPLATE.md

 ## Developer:
 - [ ] This code is ready for review.
+- [ ] Passes all tests.
+Select one of the following:
   - [ ] I have ran the tests locally and they pass.
   - [ ] No test cases were given for this task.

 ## Reviewer:
 - [ ] The code isn't horrible.
 - [ ] The code is functional.

+### Testing
+- [ ] Passes all tests.
+Select one of the following:
+  - [ ] I have ran the tests locally and they pass.
+  - [ ] No test cases were given for this task.

 ### Frontend
 - [ ] The added code is screen reader friendly.
+- [ ] The added code is langyified.

 ### Backend
-- [ ] The added code is secure.
-Either no new routes were added, or the new routes are protected.
+- [ ] If there's a new endpoint, the endpoint is protected.